code-mcx/dialog/README.md

   mcxDialog.loading({src: "dist/img"});
 </script>
 ```
-More use see the examples directory: [examples](https://github.com/code-mcx/mcx-dialog/tree/master/examples)
+More use see the examples directory: [examples](https://github.com/code-mcx/mcx-dialog/tree/master/examples).

 ## Npm

-If you are useing npm, first install this package
+If you are useing npm, first install this package.

 ```
 npm install mcx-dialog
 ```

-Import dependency
+Import dependency.

 ```javascript
 // CommonJS